odindis/LD-Unet/README.md

 # LD-UNet
-🛠️ we propose a model called long-distance perceptual UNet (LD-UNet), which has a powerful long-‍distance perception ability and can effectively perceive the semantic context of an entire image.
+🛠️ We propose a model called long-distance perceptual UNet (LD-UNet), which has a powerful long-‍distance perception ability and can effectively perceive the semantic context of an entire image.

 🔎 Paper Link:https://doi.org/10.1016/j.compbiomed.2024.108120